WalaWala/OwnGap/README.md

 LodePNG for C (ISO C90) and C++ (http://lodev.org/lodepng/) (License see LICENSE file)

-As well as somme 1:1 copies of parts from the V8 samples.
+As well as some 1:1 copies of parts from the V8 samples.